Be On The Lookout For These Common Winter Siding Problems

 This debris can smack into your siding, which can leave holes and cracks.
 Be sure to check for these damages after a storm (even a small one).
 You don’t want to let the problem become a major disaster later on.

-Water penetration and moisture buildup
+Water penetration and moisture buildup can cause siding problems

 Mentioned above in relation to warping, moisture buildup in your siding can be a sign of another common winter issue: clogged gutters.
 Leaves and debris from the fall can block your gutters, which keeps water from successfully running off from your roof.